A brief guide to breaking down legal jargon.

 All barristers are members of one of the four Inns of Court – Gray’s Inn, Inner Temple, Lincoln’s Inn and Middle Temple.
 The Inns provide professional support – libraries, education, accommodation and, most importantly, subsidised dining.

 Public funding provided for criminal defence, although the qualifying criteria are stricter and stricter.
 There is not, contrary to popular belief, an hourly rate.
-The fee for most cases is fixed, meaning that hearings are not paid separately at all.
-It is common to spend a full working day in court to attend a hearing for which you will receive literally nothing.
+The fee for most cases is fixed by the government, far below market rates, meaning that it is not uncommon to spend a full working day in court on an hourly rate below minimum wage.

 Legal Aid Agency